 Students must attend school the immediate preceding 1⁄2 day (4 class periods) of any scheduled school activity in order to participate in the activity.
 Students will not participate if they are truant from school at any time during the day.
 This includes school activities and dances.
 Failure to attend on that day will result in a student being withheld from participation in the activity.
-The principal retains the right to grant participation should exceptional circumstances prevail.
-Students must be present for a 1⁄2 day Friday to participate in Saturday activities.
+The principal retains the right to grant participate in Saturday activities.